formkiq/docs.formkiq.com/docs/platform/database_schema.md

 This tracking provides visibility into who accessed or altered a document, when the action occurred, and what changes were made.
 Document Activities are crucial for auditing, security, compliance, and overall document management, ensuring accountability and transparency in document usage.

+Resource user activity is broader than document-only activity.
+It can capture actions against documents, entity types, entities, and other managed resources so administrators can review activity by resource, user, and date.

 :::note
 These attributes are stored in the "audit" DynamoDB table.
 :::

 ### EntityType Activity Key Schema

+EntityType activity keys store audit records for actions performed against entity type definitions.
+They support lookups by entity type, user, and activity date.

 | Attributes | Format |
 |------------|---------|